Private Psychology Practice

 You might find yourself asking:

-• Why do I keep ending up in the same situations at work?
+• Why do I keep ending up in the same situations?

 • Why do certain roles or relationships feel difficult or draining?